-Spring hangers that allow movement of axle from proper position.
-See Figure 2.2.

-Cracked or broken spring hangers.

-Missing or broken leaves in any leaf spring.
-If one-fourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
-See Figure 2.3.

-Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part.
-Leaking shock absorbers.

-Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing.

-Air suspension systems that are damaged and/or leaking.
-See Figure 2.4.

-Any loose, cracked, broken, or missing frame members.
+- Spring hangers that allow movement of axle from proper position (See Figure 2.2.); - Cracked or broken spring hangers; - Missing or broken leaves in any leaf spring.
+If onefourth or more are missing, it will put the vehicle "out of service," but any defect could be dangerous (See Figure 2.3.); - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part; - Leaking shock absorbers; - Cracked, damaged, or missing torque rod or arm, Ubolts, spring hangers or other axle positioning parts; - Air suspension systems that are damaged and/or leaking (See Figure 2.4.); - Any loose, cracked, broken, or missing frame members.